yurigushiken/ier_analysis-2/README.md

 - **min3**: A fixation is defined as ≥3 consecutive frames on the same AOI
 - **50_percent**: Only trials where the participant looked on-screen for ≥50% of frames are included

-This ensures data quality while maintaining sufficient statistical power.
+This ensures data quality while maintaining statistical power.

 ---

 ## What This Pipeline Does

-This pipeline provides a **complete, reproducible workflow** from raw eye-tracking frames to publication-ready statistical analyses:
+This pipeline provides a **reproducible workflow** from raw eye-tracking frames to publication-ready statistical analyses:

 ### 1. **Fixation Generation** ([src/](src/))
 Converts frame-level gaze data into fixation events with configurable thresholds: